 On behalf of the Board of Trustees, staff and students I welcome your interest in Horsham Downs School.

 The school was established during the First World War years as a single classroom, sole charge rural primary school, by the Auckland Education Board.
 It opened for instruction on March 6th, 1916.
 As Hamilton city has spread north, with the suburban development now at Kay Road, the school has grown accordingly.
 The school roll reached the 100 mark in 1992 and has grown steadily since then.
-In 2017 it has 14 classrooms and a roll of 375 students.
+In 2018 it has 15 classrooms and a roll of around 415 students.

 Hamilton has gradually expanded towards our school and we are to be found a short 5 min. drive north of Rototuna.
 Whilst just over half of the student body lives within the city boundary, the school has maintained the rural flavour which still shapes its essential character today.
 There is still enthusiastic support for the traditional features of a country school programme, such as Ag.
 Day and the annual Flower Show.
 The school has a strong vision to nurture 21st Century learners within a well-established school culture.